 Money Saving Expert website (external link) contains lots of useful tips and advice on how to save money.

 Anyone over the age of 75 is entitled to a free TV Licence.
 This also includes households where a person over 75 resides.
 Those aged 74 can apply for a short-term licence that will cover them until their 75th birthday, or claim a refund on an existing licence for the remaining months after they reached the age of 75.
 For more information or to apply for the free licence, visit the TV Licensing website (external link) or call 0300 790 6073.

-AgeUK (the new name for Age Concern and Help the Aged - external link) have a wide range of income, finance, benefits, retirement and pension information fact sheets
+AgeUK (external link) have a wide range of income, finance, benefits, retirement and pension information fact sheets

 Page Last Updated: